Sulpicius the Pious: Life

 The Vita tells that Dagobert I sent his representative the merciless general Lollo (Lollonius) to reside at Bourges and to bring the city more closely under the king's command.
-Sulpitius intervened with King Dagobert on behalf of his flock, of whom a too heavy tax was exacted.
-When the people came complaining of their treatment to Sulpicius, he decreed a three-day fast for clergy and laity, but also sent one of his clergy, Ebargisilus by name, to the king.
+Sulpicius intervened with King Dagobert on behalf of his flock, of whom a too heavy tax was exacted.
+When the people came complaining of their treatment to Sulpicius, he decreed a three-day fast for clergy and laity, but also sent one of his clergy, Ebargisilus by name, to the king, and the tax was remitted.

-Towards the end of his life Sulpitius took a coadjutor, Vulfolendus, and retired to a monastery which he had founded near Bourges.
+Towards the end of his life Sulpicius took a coadjutor, Vulfoleudus, and retired to a monastery which he had founded near Bourges.
 There he died on 17 January 646, which day several manuscripts of the Hieronymian Martyrology indicate as his feast.
 The reports of miracles at his tomb in the basilica he had ordered built began soon after his death and the place became a place of pilgrimage.

 That place, the basilica, where the memorable man of God is buried, is called Navis, because the port of ships is seen to be there.
 It is a most lovely place between two rivers with pastures and woods and vineyards in great number, with fields and rivers flowing between huge plains so that there, the inhabitants may be seen to possess the image of paradise.

 Legacy

 In his honour the church of Saint-Sulpice was built in Paris, from which the Society of Saint-Sulpice derives its name.

-The vita of Sulpitius also contains a vita of his saintly contemporary, Eustadiola.
+The vita of Sulpicius also contains a vita of his saintly contemporary, Eustadiola.